Is Sleep Apnea a Disability? What Los Angeles Claimants Need to Know

 - Mental health records: If depression or anxiety accompanies your sleep apnea, those records belong in the file.

-The Five-Step Process and Where Sleep Apnea Claims Usually Turn
+Where Sleep Apnea Claims Turn in the Evaluation Process

 What to Expect at the Hearing Level in Los Angeles